 The sponsor must train inside the area covered by these standards.
 If the sponsor wants to train outside the area covered by these standards, the sponsor must enter a portability agreement with a sponsor outside the area, and provide evidence of such an agreement for compliance purposes.
 Portability agreements permit training agents to use apprentices outside the area covered by the standards.
 Portability agreements are governed by WAC 296-05-009.

-The area covered by these Standards shall be the properties of Benton REA and/or contracted services within Benton and Yakima counties.
+The geographical area covered by these standards shall be the State of Washington.

 II.
 MINIMUM QUALIFICATIONS:

 Minimum qualifications must be clearly stated and applied in a nondiscriminatory manner [WAC 296-05-015(17)].